Sandie Shaw: Early life and career

 Sandra Ann Goodrich was born and brought up in Dagenham, then in Essex, England.
 She attended Robert Clack Technical School in Becontree Heath, Dagenham.
-On leaving school, she worked at the nearby Ford Dagenham factory, and did some part-time modelling before coming second as a singer in a local talent contest.
+On leaving school, she worked at the nearby Ford Dagenham factory and did some part-time modelling before coming second as a singer in a local talent contest.
 As a prize, she appeared at a charity concert in London, where her potential was spotted by singer Adam Faith.
-He introduced her to his manager, Eve Taylor, who won her a contract with Pye Records in 1964 and gave her the stage name of 'Sandie Shaw'.
+He introduced her to his manager, Eve Taylor, who won her a contract with Pye Records in 1964 and gave her the stage name of "Sandie Shaw".

 Taylor teamed Shaw with songwriter Chris Andrews, who wrote her first single, "As Long as You're Happy Baby", which failed to make the charts.
 However, for her second single Taylor gave her the Bacharach and David song "(There's) Always Something There to Remind Me", which had been a No. 49 US pop hit for singer Lou Johnson.
 Shaw's version rose to No. 1 in the UK Singles Chart in the autumn of 1964, and also charted in the United States at No. 52 on the Billboard Hot 100 early the following year.

 "I'd Be Far Better Off Without You" was issued as the follow-up, but DJs preferred its B-side, "Girl Don't Come", also written by Andrews, and the sides were switched.
 "Girl Don't Come" reached No. 3 in the UK and became her biggest US hit, reaching No. 42.
 It was followed by further hits in the UK including "I'll Stop at Nothing", "Long Live Love", her second UK No. 1 in 1965, and "Message Understood".
 The singles were produced by Taylor, Andrews and Shaw herself (though she was never credited), with help from Pye Records arranger Ken Woodman.
 Another potential follow-up, Les Reed and Gordon Mills's "It's Not Unusual," was originally written for Shaw but never recorded after the singer on the demo, a then-unknown Tom Jones, impressed Shaw so much with his powerful interpretation of the song that she encouraged Jones to release the song himself; it became Jones's breakout hit.

-Sandie Shaw was a regular on popular British TV programmes of the time such as Top of the Pops, Ready Steady Go! and Thank Your Lucky Stars.
-She was seen as epitomising the "swinging Sixties", and her trademark of performing barefoot endeared her to the public at large.
+Shaw was a regular on popular British TV programmes of the time such as Top of the Pops, Ready Steady Go! and Thank Your Lucky Stars.
+She was seen as epitomising the "Swinging Sixties", and her trademark of performing barefoot endeared her to the public at large.
+She was often described as "the barefoot pop princess of the 1960s".
 She also recorded most of her hit singles in Italian, French, German and Spanish boosting her popularity in Europe.
 Shaw also released several original albums in the 1960s: Sandie (1965); Me (1965); Puppet on a String (1967); Love Me, Please Love Me (1967); The Sandie Shaw Supplement (1968) and Reviewing the Situation (1969).
 These albums generally consisted of Andrews-penned songs mixed with cover versions of songs made popular by other musicians.